IshikaGarg787/Docker-Projects/simple-java-docker/README.md

 # simple-java-docker
 A simple java app that runs on docker

-## Credits

-This project was built while following a Docker tutorial by TrainWithShubham (YouTube).

 ## About This Project

 A simple Java application running inside a Docker container.